Georgia Tech: Student media

 WREK is Georgia Tech's student run radio station.
 Broadcast at 91.1 MHz on the FM band the station is known as "Wrek Radio".
 The studio is on the second floor of the Student Center Commons.
 Broadcasting with 100 kW ERP, WREK is among the nation's most powerful college radio stations.
 WREK is a student operated and run radio station.
 In April 2007, a debate was held regarding the future of the radio station.
 The prospective purchasers were GPB and NPR.
 WREK maintained its independence after dismissing the notion with approval from the Radio Communications Board of Georgia Tech.
 The Georgia Tech Amateur Radio Club, founded in 1912, is among the oldest collegiate amateur radio clubs in the nation.
-The club provided emergency radio communications during several disasters including numerous hurricanes and the 1985 Mexico earthquake.The Technique, also known as the "'Nique", is Tech's official student newspaper.
+The club provided emergency radio communications during several disasters including numerous hurricanes and the 1985 Mexico earthquake.

+The Technique, also known as the "'Nique", is Tech's official student newspaper.
 It is distributed weekly during the Fall and Spring semesters (on Fridays), and biweekly during the Summer semester (with certain exceptions).
 It was established on November 17, 1911.
 Blueprint is Tech's yearbook, established in 1908.
-Other student publications include The North Avenue Review, Tech's "free-speech magazine", Erato, Tech's literary magazine, The Tower, Tech's undergraduate research journal and T-Book, the student handbook detailing Tech traditions.
+Other student publications include Erato, Tech's literary magazine, The Tower, Tech's undergraduate research journal, T-Book, the student handbook detailing Tech traditions, and (intermittently) The North Avenue Review, Tech's "free-speech magazine".
 The offices of all student publications are located in the Student Services Building.

 Greek life

 Greek life at Georgia Tech includes over 50 active chapters of social fraternities and sororities.
 All of the groups are chapters of national organizations, including members of the North American Interfraternity Conference, National Panhellenic Conference, and National Pan-Hellenic Council.
 The first fraternity to establish a chapter at Georgia Tech was Alpha Tau Omega in 1888, before the school held its first classes.
 The first sorority to establish a chapter was Alpha Xi Delta in 1954.
 In 2019, 28% of undergraduate men and 33% of undergraduate women were active in Tech's Greek system.
+There are two sororities and three fraternities that make up the Multicultural Panhellenic Council.
+Nine sororities make up the Collegiate Panhellenic Council (CPC).